jsvirzi/insight/README.md

 The first real-time component scans the ArXiv records for recent activity, and performs informational updates to a temporary database.
 This temporary database is eventually superceded by the database created during the batch processing.
-The second real-time component is an on-demand query which will take process the information when the user clicks the ''submit'' button in the User Interface.
+The second real-time component is an on-demand query which will process the information when the user clicks the ''submit'' button in the User Interface.

 # Batch